Quantum fields in boson star spacetime

 \subsection{Classical boson star}

 Before continuing with the discussion of quantum fields, let us first consider the classical boson star.
-This is a self-gravitating localized object composed of bosons, which is regular everywhere, and the spacetime is asymptotically flat.
-Such solutions typically possess spherical symmetry for stability, so the line element can be written as
+This is a self-gravitating localized object composed of bosons, which is regular everywhere, and the spacetime is static and asymptotically flat.
+Such solutions typically possess spherical symmetry for stability, so the line element can be in general written as